hornos/gridhowto/README.md

     eth2 mpi      10.3.0.0/16
     ethX external ?

 The network configuration is found in `networks.yml`.
 Each network interface can be a bond.
 On high-performance systems storage and mpi is InfiniBand or other high-speed network.
 If you have less than 4 interfaces use alias networks.
 Separate external network form the others.
-An Example network topology (`networks.yml`) is:

-    ---
-    interfaces:
-      bmc: 'eth0'
-      system: 'eth0'
-      storage: 'eth1'
-      mpi: 'eth2'
-      external: 'eth3'
-      dhcp: 'eth3'
-    networks:
-      bmc: 10.0.0.0
-      system: 10.1.0.0
-      storage: 10.2.0.0
-      mpi: 10.3.0.0
-    masks:
-      system: 255.255.0.0
-    broadcasts:
-      system: 10.1.255.255
-    sysops:
-      - 10.1.1.254
-    master: root-01

 The simplified network topology contains only two interfaces (eth0, eth1).
 This is also a good model if you have InfiniBand (IB) since TCP/IP is not required for IB RDMA.

     IF   Network  Address Range
     bmc  bmc      10.0.0.0/16 (eth0)